appscode-cloud/docs/docs/platform/api/monitoring-telemetry/_index.md

 # Monitoring & Telemetry API

-The Monitoring & Telemetry API provisions and wires up the observability plane of the AppsCode Container Engine (ACE) platform.
+The Monitoring & Telemetry API provisions and wires up the observability plane of the KubeDB Platform.
 It has two surfaces:

 - **Telemetry stack** (`/api/v1/telemetry/...`) — designates one of an owner's imported clusters as a *monitoring cluster*, installs the OpenTelemetry-based telemetry stack